LaurenceWarne/prefab.el/README.md

 | `prefab-cookiecutter-output-dir`              | Where cookiecutter should output projects                                                                                                                                                                                                                                                             | `(format "%s/projects" (getenv "HOME"))`                                                          |
 | `prefab-cookiecutter-python-executable`       | The path of the python executable to invoke for cookiecutter code                                                                                                                                                                                                                                     | `python-shell-interpreter`                                                                        |
 | `prefab-cookiecutter-get-context-from-replay` | If non-nil pre-populate the prefab transient with context from the last run                                                                                                                                                                                                                           | `nil`                                                                                             |

+## Contributing

+`prefab.el` has been tested primarily on the most popular cookiecutter templates, please open an issue or PR if you find a template which doesn't work.